Meteor Showers in September 2025: When & Where to See?

 About September Epsilon Perseids

-Don't confuse this shower with the famous August Perseids!
+Don't confuse this meteor shower with the famous August Perseids!
 Unlike the August Perseids, the September Epsilon Perseids are not caused by the comet 109P/Swift-Tuttle.
 Presumably, the parent body of the Epsilon Perseid meteors is an unknown long-period comet.
 Radiating from a point near the star Epsilon Persei in central Perseus, these swift meteors enter the Earth’s atmosphere at a velocity of 64 km/s.

 September 27: Daytime Sextantids